bsuwal/bsuwal.github.io/_pages/about.md

 Any comments or remarks should be sent to bhushan_suwal@live.com.

-Asan Chowk is a square in Kathmandu that is at the intersection of two ancient trade routes between Tibet and India.
+Asan Chowk is a square in Kathmandu that was at the intersection of two ancient trade routes between Tibet and India.
 This resulted in the square becoming a busy marketplace where one could (and still can) find all kinds of wares.
 I chose this as the name for my blog as a place to put my own various wares (thoughts).

 <a href="https://www.youtube.com/watch?v=229ydnMGvIY&ab_channel=VintageNepal">
 Here is a video of Asan from the 70s that I love.</a>